When should I start working on an application?

-If I do not have all of my required letters of reference, may I submit my application and get the letters of reference in later?
+If I do not have all of my required letters of reference, may I submit my application and afterwards select one or more of the individuals who will submit the letters of reference later?

 What do I need to know about constructing my tables and graphs?

 All tables and graphs need to be able to stand alone.
-However, if appropriate, make sure they can also be compared easily with one another.
+However, if appropriate, make sure they can also be easily compared with one another.
 Make certain that all tables are interpretable.
 Be aware that reviewers might not receive charts in color (i.e. their copies may be in black and white) so it is best not to make charts using color.
 If you have no alternative, contact the SRA (see above).
 Provide an analysis in the text, for example a statistical assessment, of any figures or tables presented.
 Use footnotes to clarify definitions, study populations, and other details.
-Cross-refer the reader to related tables, pertinent text and appendices.
+Cross-refer the reader between the table, pertinent text and appendices.
 Use titles that are thorough and brief.

 What do I have to know if I plan to use human subjects in my research?